 Judge’s and Jury Box

 These are two pools that are adjacent to one another.
-They are absolutely loaded with fish, as I think they are stocking points.
-The water may look shallow, but, trust me, the fish are there.
 This is a great spot for kids and the elderly.
 It gets pounded a great deal, but I’ve found the key is to throw small flies, especially as the season wears on and the fish become conditioned.
 Before or during a hatch, throwing small wet flies is very productive.

 Bridge Pool, Junction Pool and Doc’s Pool